Exploring Approaches to Teaching Outdoors – A Workshop for Teachers

 If you have never taken students outside on an educational adventure or don’t do it regularly, this workshop will give you the tools to do so with increased confidence.
 The workshop is geared towards teachers and student teachers teaching at a primary to intermediate level and will include links to the BC curriculum at this level.

-12 Ecological Units For Teachers
+Urban Stewards CD – 12 Ecological Units for Teachers

 What do Incredible Invertebrates, Far Away Foods, Climate Change Culprits and Keys to the Kingdom have in common?
 They are all lessons that can help turn your class into Urban Stewards!

 In 2016 a new curriculum was introduced to BC’s kindergarten to grade 7 (K-7) education system.
 The renewed science curriculum has strengthened its emphasis on environmental education, ecological literacy, and inquiry-based learning.
-Due to these updates, the Urban Stewards CD is more relevant now than ever – including grades K-7!
+Due to these updates, the Urban Stewards CD is more relevant now than ever – designed for grades K-7!
 See how the CD connects to your grade here.

-Designed for grades K-7, the Urban Stewards CD contains 12 complete units.
+The Urban Stewards CD contains 12 complete units.
 Topics covered are: ecosystems, habitat, water, soil, plants, experiments, invertebrates, vertebrates, biodiversity, natural resources, sustainability and climate change.